Definition

 • Hadoop security measures are disabled by default.

-• Only medium to large organizations can make efficiant use out of HaaS
+• Only medium to large organizations can make efficient use of HaaS.

-One positive and negative that HaaS has are in the services HaaS providers offer in their platforms.
-HaaS providers can offer a wide variety of features which could include just the Hadoop software or other features such as virtual machines.
-This verity can be useful for organizations that want to choose their provider based on precisely what they need and what the provider offers, but this may also be initially confusing for an organization just starting to consider HaaS.
+The services HaaS providers offer in their platforms are both a positive and a negative.
+HaaS providers can offer a wide variety of features that could include just the Hadoop software or other features, such as virtual machines.
+This variety can be useful for organizations that want to choose their provider based on precisely what they need and what the provider offers.
+However, it may also be initially confusing for an organization just starting to consider HaaS.

 Amazon was the first major provider of Hadoop as a service.
-Other providers currently in the market include:
+Other providers include the following:

-Features to look for in a HaaS provider include:
+Features to look for in a HaaS provider include the following:

-• Data should be stored persistently in HDFS.
-This avoids issues associated with translating data stored in other formats into HDFS.
+• Data that should be stored persistently in HDFS -- this avoids issues associated with translating data stored in other formats into HDFS.

 • Elasticity to accommodate a wide variety of workloads.

-• A self-configuring environment that allows automatic configuration based on workload.
+• A self-configuring environment that enables automatic configuration based on workload.

 Continue Reading About Hadoop as a service (HaaS)